 This was very new to me, my fleece jumper is made out of lots of tiny plastic strings, also known as microfibers.
 These microfibers are man-made long-chain polymers.
-Every time I wash my synthetic clothes, they can shed up to 250 000 microfibers or more too small for the naked eye to see…
+Every time I run a wash cycle my synthetic clothes can shed up to 250 000 microfibers or more too small for the naked eye to see…

 That is a lot of really tiny plastic fibers, as small as the diameter of a human hair, that just get washed out.

 Ugh, that doesn’t sound very appealing, does it?

 The story of stuff has a great video about the subject, please go ahead and watch it.

 What are the health problems?

-What we do know is that the chemicals used to make plastic act as endocrine interrupters and can lead to weight gain and hormone imbalance.
+What we do know is that the chemicals used to make plastic act as endocrine disrupters and can lead to weight gain and hormone imbalance.